teokem/guides/setup-macos.md

 to install an X11 windows manager.
 Go to https://www.xquartz.org and download and install.

-## MacPorts package manager
+## Homebrew package manager

-Macports is a package manager for installing unix command line tools and require Xcode (see above).
+Homebrew is other package manager for installing unix command line tools and require Xcode (see above).

+1. Install by running a single command line, pasted from the Homebrew frontpage, https://brew.sh

+2. Search and install for packages using `brew search <package>` and `brew install <package>

+Brew can also be used to install MacOS applications such as Firefox, Skype, Spotify etc.

+### (MacPorts package manager)

+As an alternative to brew, you may use macports which require Xcode (see above).

 1. Go to https://www.macports.org/install.php and download to version matching your macOS version.
 Double-click in the installer.